cavo789/blog/blog/2024/02/04/docusaurus-docker/index.md

 ### Create a .dockerignore file

-We've seen here above the `COPY . .` command which instruct to copy everything from our project's directory from our local computer to the Docker image but, in fact, no, we don't need to copy everything.
+We've seen here above the `COPY . .` command which instructs to copy everything from our project's directory from our local computer to the Docker image but, in fact, no, we don't need to copy everything.

-In the Docker image, we don't need to have such folders like `build` or `node_modules` neihter files like `.gitignore` or some others.
-We don't need them because they will be created in Docker (`node_modules` is created using the `yarn install` command so no need to loose time to copy that folder).
+In the Docker image, we don't need to have such folders like `build` or `node_modules` neither files like `.gitignore` or some others.
+We don't need them because they will be created in Docker (`node_modules` is created using the `yarn install` command so no need to lose time to copy that folder).

 But, also, we don't need to copy folders like `blog`, `pages`, `static`, ... since these folders have to stay on our computer and just *synchronized* with the running Docker container (so no need to put them in the image at this stage).